Do I need permit coverage for my construction project?

 Do I send in my Stormwater Pollution Prevention Plan (SWPPP) with my NOI?

-No, but a current copy must be kept at the construction site or an alternative location that is specified in the NOI.
+No, but a current copy must be kept at the location specified in the NOI.

 When do I terminate permit coverage?